VA House – Southcentral VA Districts

 Lamont Bagby (born December 21, 1976) is an American politician of the Democratic Party.
 On November 3, 2015, he was elected to the Virginia House of Delegates, representing the 74th district, which includes Charles City County, parts of Henrico County and the City of Richmond.
 He is a former member of the Henrico County School Board.

-Current Position: State Delegate for District 75 since 2006
+Current Position: State Delegate of District 75 since 2006

 Affiliation: Democrat